lilipads/CS294-112-reinforcement_learning_project_solutions/hw1/README.md

 ## My Solution
 ### Behaviorial Cloning
-The native behaviorial cloning is a supervised learning problem.
+The naive behaviorial cloning is a supervised learning problem.
 We run the expert policy a number of times and these observation and action pairs become our labelled training data.

 I used a neural network to accomplish the supervised learning.
 For a fair comparison, I mimiced the network achitecture of the expert models: two hidden layers, each of dimension 64, with tanh as the activaiton function.
 See implementation of `train_imitation.py`.